warrence/rongta-capacitor-thermal-printer/docs/interfaces/BluetoothPrintPlugin.md

 > **selfTest**(): `this`

+Adds a self-test instruction to the print queue which usually prints general information about the printer and its capabilities.

 #### Returns

 `this`

-#### Category Description

-Adds a self-test instruction to the print queue which usually prints general information about the printer and its capabilities.

 #### Remarks